Tganser/prime-passport-lectures/README.md

 # Angular Complete Branch
 This branch updates `master` to use Angular as the client side library, removes Grunt, but maintains MongoDB as the database.

+Requests are made directly to the server and does not have much error-handling.
+Uses default Passport auth flow and redirects.

 # Express/Passport Lecture Starting File
 Download and run 'npm install' before the lecture as prep.
 In this lecture, we will build out a user registration page and allow our users to log into our application.
 Once they are logged in, we will see information returned to us, specific to the user.